-Goldenseal: Although many herbal or natural remedies aren’t directly approved or proven through research, homeopathic physicians have praised goldenseal for its ability to clear up the symptoms of dengue fever very quickly and eliminate the virus from the body.
+Although many herbal or natural remedies aren’t directly approved or proven through research, homeopathic physicians have praised goldenseal for its ability to clear up the symptoms of dengue fever very quickly and eliminate the virus from the body.
 Goldenseal not only helps to ease fevers, chills, headaches, nausea, and vomiting, but its natural antiviral capacity can essentially cure dengue fever in a matter of days.

-Water: This may seem like common sense, but due to the excessive sweating, bodily exertion, and the internal toll that dengue fever takes on the body, extreme dehydration is common.
-Drink as much water as possible to keep the body hydrated, which will also help to ease symptoms like headaches and muscle cramps, both of which are exacerbated by dehydration.
+As obvious as this might be staying hydrated through a bout of dengue is extremely important.
+Due to the excessive sweating, bodily exertion, and the internal toll that dengue fever takes on the body, extreme dehydration is common.
+Drink as much water as possible will also help to ease symptoms like headaches and muscle cramps, both of which are exacerbated by dehydration.
 Furthermore, water will help to flush the body and eliminate excess toxins that can complicate the viral impact of the pathogen.

-Neem Leaves: Neem leaves are commonly prescribed for a variety of ailments, and dengue fever is no exception.
+Neem leaves are commonly prescribed for a variety of ailments, and dengue fever is no exception.
 Steeping neem leaves and then drinking the subsequent brew has been shown to increase both blood platelet count and white blood cell count, two of the most dangerous side effects of the virus.
 Properly brewed neem leaves can improve the immune system and return your strength much faster than many other home remedies.

-Fenugreek: Fenugreek leaves are known to reduce fever and act as a slight sedative to ease pain and promote more restful sleep for patients.
+Fenugreek leaves are known to reduce fever and act as a slight sedative to ease pain and promote more restful sleep for patients.
 This is a popular home remedy for dengue fever symptoms in numerous places around the world.